Review Sheet -- Test 2 (Week 8/9) Biology 1224 -- Entomology; James Adams

 *Apidae: Carpenter Bees, Bumblebees, Honeybees

-As was the case with the Diptera, be aware that there are a number of other families that
+As is the case within the Diptera (yet to be discussed), be aware that there are a number of

-contain minute species, so small that some lay eggs inside eggs of other small hymenopterans.
+other families that contain minute species, so small that some lay eggs inside eggs of other small